krizkontrolz/Home-Assistant-nextion_handler/README.md

 ---

-## Nextion Touch UI Tips, Tricks & Traps
+## Graphical UI design for HMIs
-Some tips related to **[programing the touch interaction functionality](/Tips_and_Tricks)** of UIs may be useful to others programing Nextion devices (more generally than this project).
-Those folders includes HMI code and examples for robust gestures, circular sliders, and geometric functions.
+The **[UI_Design folder](/UI_Design)** has information to help design beautiful graphics for your HMI projects (and working around some of the flaws/limitations of Nextion displays).
+There are **very detailed design rules for the Minimalist-style design** (as shown above) that allow _**anyone, with a bit of patience to methodically apply and adapt the rules, to create stunning graphics for their displays.**_  There are template vector graphics files that include a set of prebuilt modular UI components, that can be snapped together to design a screen page, together with full examples.

 ---

-## Graphical UI design for HMIs
+## Nextion Touch UI Tips, Tricks & Traps
-Some tips and information for **[designing graphical components of UIs](/UI_Design)** for small displays like the NSPanel may also be more widely useful for others programming HMI interfaces.
-The folders includes template vector graphics files (that can easily be adapted to other projects) and example HMI files using these designs.
-It has very detailed design rules and SVG templates for an adaption of the popular Minimilist UI style (as used in the screenshot above) that anyone, with a little patience, can follow to create high quality UIs for their HMIs (even if they aren't particularly creative).
+The **[Tips_and_Tricks folder](/Tips_and_Tricks)** has guides and example files for enhancing the built-in capabilities of Nextion displays with more advanced processing of touch gestures and interactions.
+This includes HMI code and examples for robust gestures, circular sliders, and geometric functions.

 ---

 ## Credits & Related Resources: